VIDEO: John Cena gave this fan the surprise of a lifetime

 Marion also posted another video of Payton going nuts when Cena’s entrance music was played.

 Cena’s work with the Make-a-Wish Foundation has been well documented.
-He’s met more than 500 kids that way, but just imagine how more kids like Payton there are that we don’t even hear about.
+He’s met more than 500 kids that way, but just imagine how many more kids like Payton there are that we don’t even hear about.